SwissDataScienceCenter/renku-search/README.md

 ## Search Provision

 Responsible for maintaining the index.
-This service is pulling elements out of the Redis stream, transforming it into solr documents and the updates the index.
+This service is reading elements off the Redis stream, transforming it into documents and then updates the index.
 It also creates the SOLR schema and provides endpoints to trigger re-indexing.

-This service is internal only and can be used by other service to publish data that should be search- and discoverable.
+This service is internal only and can be used by other services in the Renku platform to publish data that should be search- and discoverable.

-The data in the index is received as a Redis message pulled from a Redis stream.

 ### Messages